| Civil Defense Radiation Detection Survey Meters, Geiger Counters and Dosimeters FAQ with wholesale, retail & calibration sources! |

 From the first week of having launched that original KI FAQ in 1999 we've had inquiries about, and requests

-available on the market.
+available and for sale on the market.

 Late in 2000 we began researching in earnest